Flow-Launcher/flow-launcher.github.io/src/data/plugins/jisho/plugin.md

 A plugin that allows you to quickly search words from [Jisho](https://jisho.org/), an online Japanese-English dictionary.
 - Search for Japanese words using English/Romaji/Japanese
 - Open up the Jisho page by selecting a result
-- To search, type the prefix the `ji` then the word you are looking for.
+- To search, type the prefix `ji` then the word you are looking for.
   - e.g. `ji 別腹`

 I hope you enjoy using my plugin!
 Feel free to reach out to me for suggestions!